Miguel Mies

-Miguel Mies is a Brazilian academic, oceanographer, and researcher.
+Miguel Mies is an oceanographer and climate scientist specializing in coral bleaching.
 He is currently a professor at the Oceanographic Institute of the University of São Paulo (IO-USP) and leads the Coral Reefs and Climate Change Laboratory (LARC).
 He is also the research coordinator for the Coral Vivo Project and is the vice president of the Coral Vivo Institute.

 Early life and education

 Mies was born in Brazil.
 He holds a BSc and a PhD in oceanography from the Oceanographic Institute of the University of São Paulo (IO-USP).
 His PhD dissertation focused on the impact of climate change on the molecular relationship between marine invertebrate larvae and their symbionts.
 It also provided the first demonstration of coral larvae susceptibility to bleaching.

 Career

 Mies holds a professorship at IO-USP and leads the Coral Reefs and Climate Change Laboratory (LARC).
 He also serves as the Research Coordinator for the Coral Vivo Project and is the vice president of the Coral Vivo Institute.
 He was involved as the deputy coordinator for GT7 (Recifes) in response to the oil spill on the Brazilian coast.

 During his career, Mies has served as a reviewer for more than 30 international scientific journals and was a member of the editorial board for Frontiers in Marine Science, focusing on coral reef research.